kyle-annen/kyle-annen.github.io.old/_posts/2017-08-20-the-builder-pattern.markdown

 ## Single Responsibility

-The Open/Closed Principal states that a class should only have a single responsibility.
+The Single Responsibility Principal states that a class should only have a single responsibility.
 As I begin tackling the inevitable new language on a new project, my functions become bloated as I try to hack together something, anything, that works.

-Bloated functions are simple enough to solve, isolating specific functions which you can replace with a sentence to describe the action a block of code is performing.
+Bloated functions are simple enough to solve, isolating specific functions whose purpose can be describe with a phrase are good candidate for refactoring.

 This bit of Java over here parsed the HTTP verb out of a http request header.
 We can refactor this block into a function: